sroussey/ellmers/docs/developers/01_getting_started.md

 ### Registering Provider plus related Job Queue

+LLM providers have long running functions.
+These are handled by a Job Queue.
+There are some pre-built ones:

-In memory:
+#### In memory:

 - **`registerHuggingfaceLocalTasksInMemory`** function sets up the Huggingface Local provider (above), and a InMemoryJobQueue with a Concurrency Limiter so the ONNX queue only runs one task/job at a time.
 - **`registerMediaPipeTfJsLocalInMemory`** does the same for MediaPipe.

-Using Sqlite:
+#### Using Sqlite:

 - **`registerHuggingfaceLocalTasksSqlite`** function sets up the Huggingface Local provider, and a SqliteJobQueue with a Concurrency Limiter
 - **`registerMediaPipeTfJsLocalSqlite`** does the same for MediaPipe.

 ## TaskGraphBuilder

 Every task in the library has a corresponding method in the TaskGraphBuilder.
 The builder is a simple way to build a graph.
-It is not meant to be a full replacement for the TaskGraph, but it is a good way to get started.
+It is not meant to be a full replacement for the creating a TaskGraph directly, but it is a good way to get started.

 Tasks are the smallest unit of work, therefore they take simple inputs.
-Every Task has a corresponding CompoundTask version that takes arrays for some inputs.
+Most Tasks has a corresponding CompoundTask version that takes arrays for some inputs.
 These are the ones that the task builder uses.

 An example is TextEmbeddingTask and TextEmbeddingCompoundTask.
 The first takes a single model input, the second accepts an array of model inputs.
 Since models can have different providers, the Compound version creates a single task version for each model input.
 The builder is smart enough to know that the Compound version is needed when an array is passed, and as such, you don't need to differentiate between the two: